teamradish/TRTwitchPlaysBot/Wiki/Adding-ConsolesInputs.md

 "!addinput newconsole a 1 0 1 0 0 0"

 That's right, the `AddInputCommand` will update an input if it already exists for the given console.
 You can modify inputs the same way as you add them!
-Since the axis value for our "a" button isn't used, we didn't need to think about the data we supplied for the axis values.
+Since the axis value for our "a" button isn't used, since the input type is Button, we don't need to care about the data we supplied for the axis values and simply set them all to 0.

 Now let's add a full analog stick to this console.
 The X axis will be axis value 0, and the Y axis will be axis value 1.
 This time, we have to specify an input type of **2** to indicate that this input is an axis.